- How Can I Improve My Prostate Health?

 Step 5, Consume fruits and vegetables

 Fruits and vegetables are integral components of a healthy diet.
 They supply the body with vitamins, minerals, antioxidants, and other beneficial compounds.

 To improve prostate health or support cancer treatment, you need to start consuming more fruits and vegetables.
-It’s never too late to start, even if you weren’t a fan before.
-Some examples include:

 - Cruciferous vegetables – high in antioxidants, vitamins, minerals, and phytochemicals.
 These vegetables also contain glucoraphanin, a phytochemical that may slow down prostate cancer cell growth.

 - Tomatoes – the best source of lycopene, a compound that gives tomatoes their vibrant red color.
 Lycopene is also a powerful antioxidant.
 You’ll get the most benefits if you cook the tomatoes because it’s easier for the body to access the antioxidants and send them to your prostate.